A3h1nt/Grawler/README.md

 * Workaround the captcha issue
 * Create a docker image(basically work on portability and usability)
 * Suggestions

-## Important
-Grawler is in it's development stage right now, if anyone wants to work in the development stage, ping me on twitter.

 ## Contact Me
 You can contact me here [A3h1nt](https://twitter.com/A3h1nt) regarding anything.